aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/DialogueTrigger.md

 # DialogueTrigger
-A [SetText](../../../SetText/SetText.md) call trigger in [dialogue mode](../../../SetText/Dialogue%20mode.md) using a map dialogue line id.
+A zone where a [SetText](../../../SetText/SetText.md) call starts in [dialogue mode](../../../SetText/Dialogue%20mode.md) using a map dialogue line id.
 It can either unconditionally trigger as a one shot call on the first Update cycle or trigger via OnTriggerStay that starts the call when the player collides with it with the option to destroy the NPCControl after.

 ## Data Arrays
 - `data[0]`: The map dialogue line id to call [SetText](../../../SetText/SetText.md) in [dialogue mode](../../../SetText/Dialogue%20mode.md) when triggered